Fire Art Guidelines

 Pre-Burn Arrangements

-To protect the playa from scarring from large-scale open fire burns, we offer the opportunity to arrange for the purchase of decomposed granite (DG) as a burn platform.
-Arrangements for this will be made after your Burn Meeting conference call with the Artist Liaison from the Fire Art Safety Team (FAST).
-The DG will be dropped at the center location of your fire art project.
+To protect the playa from scarring from large-scale open fire burns, we require the use of decomposed granite (DG) as a burn platform for any art project that has been approved to burn in place.
+Arrangements for delivery of DG on playa will be made pre-event with Art Support Services (ASS), after your burn meeting conference call with the Artist Liaison from the Fire Art Safety Team (FAST).

 Read more about DG burn shields on our Burn Scar Prevention page.